ogoregen/a-blog/README.md

 Customizable, extensible, complete Astro blog template.
 In development.

+Renders `.md` or `.mdoc` files into pages and posts.

-All site-specific content under site/.
+All site-specific content under `site/`.

-Customize header, footer, and blog and home pages with their respective mdoc files in site/template/.
+Customize header, footer, and blog and home pages with their respective `.mdoc` files in `site/template/`.

-Refer to style.css for css classes available for use in mdoc content.
+Refer to `src/style.css` for css classes available for use in `.mdoc` content.

+## Setup

+Fork or duplicate this repository, update `site/config.json`, and activate GitHub pages for the repository to go live.

-### Getting Started
+### Local development

 ```sh
 npm install